curblr/curblr-spec/README.md

 | GeoJsonProperties.Regulations.[Priority](Priority.md) | Required | Defines how overlapping regulations relate to one another (i.e. which one takes **priority**)

-All of this is stored as individual features that form one GeoJSON object.
-Above this in the file, the CurbLR feed will contain metadata properties that apply to all regulations, such as the date when the feed was created.
-These are stored as a [manifest](Manifest.md), which is a JSON object.
+The feed as a whole is a JSON file.
+The curb geometries and properties are stored as GeoJSON features that form one GeoJSON object.
+Above this in the file, the CurbLR feed will contain metadata properties, stored as a [manifest](Manifest.md), which is a JSON object.

 The example below shows the structure of one feature in the feed: